Richard Vaughan (badminton)

-Richard Vaughan (born 16 April 1978) is a Welsh and British badminton player from Llanbradach, Caerphilly, Wales.
-Vaughan was the Chief Executive of Badminton Ireland between 2011 - 2015 and led a noticeable growth in the sport both in terms of participation, media attention and high-performance with Olympians Scott Evans, Chloe Magee, Sam Magee, and the establishment of top world juniors in Jonathan Dolan, Nhat Ngyuen, and Paul Reynolds.
+Richard Vaughan (born 16 April 1978) is a Welsh/British badminton player from Llanbradach, Caerphilly, Wales, now residing in Kuala Lumpur, Malaysia.
+Vaughan was an Olympic badminton player competing for Team GB at the Sydney 2000, and Athens 2004 Olympic Games.
+Vaughan worked as a Director in IT/Digital sector before becoming the Chief Executive (CEO) of Badminton Ireland between 2011 - 2015.
+From 2015 to 2021 he was the CEO for Squash Australia, and then since 2023 the Vice-President, and then Chief Operating Officer for the Badminton World Federation (BWF).

-In 2014 Richard joined the board of Badminton Europe (a member of the Badminton World Federation) and Chairs the high-performance commission, which has overseen the development of a World Training Centre in Denmark.
+In 2014 Vaughan joined the board of Badminton Europe (a member of the Badminton World Federation).
+He chaired the High-Performance Commission, which has oversaw the development of a European Training Centre in Denmark.

-Between 2015-2020 Richard was the CEO of Squash Australia, where he re-galvanised the sport rebranding, topping the medal table at the 2018 Gold Coast Commonwealth Games with two gold medals and a bronze medal.
-At the 2019 WSF World Championships, Australia won three gold medals and nine overall.
-A new National Training Centre was opened on the Gold Coast in late 2018, which has been the pinnacle for this high-performance success.
-In this period, Australia hosted two WSF World Doubles Championships and WSF World Coaches Conference.

-In 2019 Richard established the 'Friends of Squash' Parliament competition with the current Sports Minister Anika Wells and Prime Minister Anthony Albanese.
+Between 2015 - 2020 Vaughan was the CEO of Squash Australia, where he oversaw the sport’s rebranding and Australia’s success at the 2018 Gold Coast Commonwealth Games.
+A new National Training Centre was opened on the Gold Coast in late 2018.
+In 2019, Vaughan established the 'Friends of Squash’ Parliament competition with the current Sports Minister Anika Wells and Prime Minister Anthony Albanese.

-In late 2020 Richard joined the board at Equestrian Australia as a Non-Executive Director, Chairing the Finance Committee.
+In late 2020 Vaughan joined the board at Equestrian Australia as a Non-Executive Director, Chairing the Finance Committee.